 If the application is accepted, the Ville de Montréal will inform the tenants in writing of the nature and cost of the work to be performed, the amount of financial assistance granted to the owner, and that this amount must be deducted from the cost of work considered when setting rents after the renovations.

 N.B.
 No work should be undertaken before financial assistance is approved and required permits are issued, otherwise financial assistance will be cancelled.
 After the application is submitted and before financial assistance is approved, urgent work to correct conditions posing a safety hazard to occupants must first be authorized by the Service de l'habitation.

 What is the procedure to apply?

-The application must be submitted in person at a borough office or at the reception desk of the Direction de l’habitation of the Ville de Montréal, 303, rue Notre-Dame Est, 4th floor, 514-872-4630, with a relevant proof of ownership.
+The application must be submitted in person at a borough office or at the reception desk of the Service de l'habitation of the Ville de Montréal, 303, rue Notre-Dame Est, 4th floor, 514-872-4630, with a relevant proof of ownership.

 The applicant will be asked to provide other documents later in the process.